 Silica, often referred to as quartz, is a natural mineral found in soil, sand, concrete, masonry, rock and granite, particularly within construction sites and quarries.

 As a common substance found in most rocks, sand and clay, as well as bricks and concrete, silica is also used as a filler in some plastics.
 In the workplace, these materials create dust when they are cut, sanded, drilled or carved and this is called respirable crystalline silica (RCS).
-Too small to see, this dust may be fine enough to breathe in and can become imbedded deep in the lungs which can cause serious harm to health such as silicosis, which is one of the oldest known industrial diseases.
+Too small to see, this dust may be fine enough to breathe in and can become embedded deep in the lungs which can cause serious harm to health such as silicosis, which is one of the oldest known industrial diseases.
 Silicosis makes breathing more difficult and increases the risk of lung infections.
 Silicosis usually follows exposure to RCS over many years, but extremely high exposure levels can lead to rapidly ill health, increasing the risk of other diseases such as lung disease and lung cancer.
 It only takes a small amount of airborne silica dust to create a health hazard.

 OSHA has estimated that approximately 1.85 million workers are currently exposed to respirable crystalline silica (RCS) in construction workplaces.
 More than 500,000 of these workers are likely being exposed to silica levels greater than OSHA’s proposed permissible exposure limit.